multitenancy-project/hc20-verilog/doc/README.md

   #### Key Extractor

+  Key Extractor is used to generate the key according to PHV.
+At first, the user should config the RAM in Key Extractor to extract the values that will be used in the following Lookup module.
+During the runtime, Key Extractor will extract the key out of PHV according to the instructions in the RAM.

-  Key Extractor is used to generate the key according to PHV.  meanwhile, in order to support `if-else` statement, Key Extractor module also set the value of the `conditional flag` according to the `nx20b` fields to determine if the match-action should be executed in the current stage.
+  meanwhile, in order to support `if-else` statement, Key Extractor module also set the value of the `conditional flag` according to the `nx20b` fields to determine if the match-action should be executed in the current stage.

   * Comparation: